Documents You Need to Bring to Your UK Driving Test

 Forgetting your provisional licence is one of the most common reasons UK driving tests are cancelled on the day, and you will lose the full fee.
 The list of what to bring is short, but it is strict.

 You must bring your UK photocard provisional driving licence.
 The examiner checks both the photo and the date of issue before the test starts.
 No licence, no test.
-There is no flexibility on this.
+There is no flexibility on this, and DVSA examiners are explicitly instructed to refuse to start a test without the physical photocard in hand.
+A digital image, scan, or photocopy is not accepted under any circumstances.
+The licence must be the original card issued by DVLA.

 - Passport or any other photo ID (not accepted as a substitute for the licence)